I Matter Relationship Health Learning Journey - Pathway Options

 Focussed on blaming and criticising others

-Willing to take responsibility for the part you are or have been playing
+Willing to take responsibility for the part you are, or have been, playing

-Sure of what others need to do Focussed on learning how self has to change
+Sure of what others need to do Focussed on learning how self has to change for relationship health to grow

 Unwilling to commit to the effort of changing Willing to commit the time and effort to changing

-Ready to accept the status quo Determined that the status quo needs to move on
+Ready to accept the status quo Determined that the status quo needs to move on and support more collaboration

-Low complexity Moderate complexity Higher complexity
+Low complexity

 Very high complexity